exasol/advanced-analytics-framework/doc/design.md

 `dsn~storing-states-in-bucketfs~1`

 The framework keeps states during iterations by storing them in BucketFS.
-The states includes the event handler class of the user and the context state for managing temporary tables or bucketfs files
+The states include the event handler class of the user and the context state for managing temporary tables or bucketfs files

 Covers: